 This course surveys the history of Western philosophy from the Classical era through the Medieval period.
 Philosophers from the pre-Socratics, to Socrates, Plato, Aristotle, Augustine, and Aquinas will be analyzed and evaluated.
-Transfers to CSU, UC

 PHI 103B HISTORY OF WESTERN PHILOSOPHY - MODERN